How Dangerous Are White-Tail Spiders?

 You can learn a bit about the white-tail spider here, along with our story of the drama created when my five-year-old daughter had a white-tail spider bite.

 White tails do not make a web.
 Instead, they use an existing web to trap and eat other spiders.
 By acting as if they are trapped in another's web, they are able to lure unsuspecting pray.

-Although white tail spiders prefer to live outdoors under bark and plants, they are often found inside people's homes.
-A favorite hiding location inside of clothing left on the floor.
+Although white-tail spiders prefer to live outdoors under bark and plants, they are often found inside people's homes.
+A favorite hiding location is inside of clothing left on the floor.

 White tails have very distinctive markings and a distinctive shape.
 I can usually spot one on the ceiling by its shape, even without wearing my glasses.
-The photo to the right is a classic example of the ones we find in our house.
+The photo above is a classic example of the ones we find in our house.
 Notice:

 There are two species of white tails found in New Zealand, and both originated in Australia.
 They look very similar without a microscope.
 They are not huge, with males growing to 12mm and females to 17mm in length.

 Our White-Tail Bite Experience